DrDaveTurner/HPC-User/episodes/r.md

 We generated a test case that took one hour, and after commenting out only the **rbind()** function the calculations took only 5 seconds.
-All the rest of the time was spent copying the dataframe data to new memory each time a row was added to the bottom.
+All the rest of the time was spent copying the dataframe data to newly allocated memory each time a row was added to the bottom.

 If the code is building the dataframe just to dump it out to a file, then one option is to simply print each row to file.
 R isn't really